IamAmeen/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script that changes working directory to the previous one
+script to delete the directory my_first_directory that is in the /tmp directory